mlochbaum/BQN/problems.md

 ### Inverse is not fully specified
 So it seems a bit strange to rely on it for core language features like `/⁼`.
 On the other hand, this is a good fit for `⋆⁼` since we are taking an arbitrary branch of a complex function that has many of them.
 I'm pretty sure it's impossible to solve the issue as stated but it might be possible to move to less hazardous constructs.
 Structural Under is a start.

-### Converting a function expression to a subject is tricky
-You can name it, you can write `⊑⟨Expr⟩`, and if it doesn't use special names you can write `{Expr}`.
-All of these are at least a little awkward in reasonable cases.
-Should there be a dedicated syntax?
-Note that going the other way, from subject to function, isn't too bad: the modifier `{𝔽}` does it.

 ### Prefixes/Suffixes add depth and Windows doesn't
 It's an awkward inconsistency.
 Prefixes and Suffixes have to have a nested result, but Windows doesn't have to be flat; it's just that making it nested ignores the fact that it does have an array structure.